-- Continue to review the learning experiences offered and how feedback is provided across all curricular areas to ensure appropriate pace and challenge for all learners. - Review approaches to assessment including the use of holistic assessments, ensuring opportunities for pupils to demonstrate breadth, challenge and application in their learning - As part of the Visible Learning project continue to implement approaches throughout school to promote a growth mindset and resilience across our whole school community, with a view to raising attainment for all. - Continue to further develop staff confidence in using a wide range of assessment data, including standardised assessment results, to inform planning, target support and ensure challenge. - Following on from feedback, consider and continue to improve ways of sharing information of learners' progress and achievement within the curriculum for excellence, perhaps by moving towards digital profiling. - Continue to develop our literacy and extend the Emerging Literacy Programme and continue to develop our spelling, grammar and writing at all stages throughout the school.
+- Continue to review the learning experiences offered and how feedback is provided across all curricular areas to ensure appropriate pace and challenge for all learners. - Review approaches to assessment including the use of holistic assessments, ensuring opportunities for pupils to demonstrate breadth, challenge and application in their learning - As part of the Visible Learning project continue to implement approaches throughout school to promote a growth mindset and resilience across our whole school community, with a view to raising attainment for all. - Continue to further develop staff confidence in using a wide range of assessment data, including standardised assessment results, to inform planning, target support and ensure challenge.

+• Following on from feedback, consider and continue to improve ways of sharing information of learners' progress and achievement within the curriculum for excellence , perhaps by moving towards digital profiling.